bcgov/ols-geocoder/BCAddressExchangeSchema.md

 All addresses will be assigned the site and accessPoint locations that are assigned to 200 Gorge Rd W, Saanich, BC

 <a name=ex3></a>
-## Example 3 - An apartment complex with buildings distinguished by unit number prefix
+## Example 3 - An apartment complex with two buildings named A and B

 Here is a common situation where a complex has building names that are single letters embedded in a unit number as in APT A105.